-Historic wooden storefronts are perfectly preserved in the Klondike Gold Rush National Historical Park, testimony to the 20,000 gold-seekers who braved the Chilkoot and White Pass trails in 1898.
-A visit to Skagway would not be complete without taking the tour on the White Pass and Yukon Railroad.
-Re-live the adventure of ascending the pass on a narrow gauge railroad, and view the pass as the gold seekers did from the comfort of your seat on the train.
-After returning from the 40-mile roundtrip ride, depart for Sitka.
+Historic wooden storefronts are perfectly preserved in Klondike Gold Rush National Historical Park, also known as Skagway’s downtown area, a testimony to the tens of thousands of gold-seekers who braved the Chilkoot and White Pass trails in 1898.
+A visit to Skagway would not be complete without taking the tour on the town’s historic, narrow-gauge railroad.
+Relive the adventure of ascending to the pass, much as the gold seekers did, from the comfort of your seat on the train.
+After returning from the roundtrip ride you’ll board a commuter flight to Juneau, then take the evening commercial flight to Sitka.

-In Sitka, you'll take in the Sitka National Historical Park, Alaska's oldest federally designated park, established in 1910 to commemorate the 1804 Battle of Sitka.
-All that remains of this last major conflict between Europeans and Alaska native is the site of the Tlingit Fort and battlefields, located within this scenic 113-acre park.
-Here you'll also see working Tlingit artists at the Southeast Alaska Indian Cultural Center carving, beading, sewing and eager to share their stories.
-Other opportunities include the Sitka Raptor Center, St. Michael's Russian Orthodox Church, and performances by the Sheet'ka Kwaan Naa Kahidi Dancers and/or the Russian New Archangel Dancers before departing.
+In Sitka, take a guided city tour that includes a visit to 113-acre Sitka National Historical Park, Alaska’s oldest federally designated park, which was established in 1910 to commemorate the 1804 Battle of Sitka.
+All that remains of this last major conflict between Russian occupiers and the Tlingit people is the site of the Tlingit fort and the battlefields.
+You can also visit the Southeast Alaska Indian Cultural Center, where you can watch and converse with master artisans as they demonstrate carving and other traditional arts.
+Watch for a performance by the Sheet’ka Kwaan Naa Kahidi Dancers and/or the Russian New Archangel Dancers before you depart back to Juneau or home.